waelchatila/greentable/README.md

 ```

 ## Usage
-The Greentable gem provides two methods only.
 To produce a table from an array of elements, do the following in a view:

 ```haml
 =greentable(users) do |gt,user|